srinivasansne2/CrackYourPlacement/README.md

 # What I Learn Here

 ## 1.seen[i] = 1
-  I don't Know
+  seen[i] = 1 marks the element i as encountered by setting its value in the seen dictionary to 1

 ## 2.nums[:]
-  means replace the entire contents of the list nums without Creating another variable
+   means updating the entire list nums in place, preserving the original list object.